Planning a Camino Pilgrimage : Preparing for the Camino de Santiago

 After looking at the weather forecasts our goal is to walk through September and into October and our flights have been booked to give us a few extra days to work into the schedule in case we need a break or need to recover.

-To plan and prepare we read books about the Camino such as Jack Hitt's Off the Road , Hape Kerkeling's I'm Off Then: Losing and Finding myself on the Camino de Santiago, and Jane Christmas' What the Psychic Told The Pilgrim.
+To plan and prepare we read books about the Camino such as Jack Hitt's Off the Road, Hape Kerkeling's I'm Off Then: Losing and Finding Myself on the Camino de Santiago, and Jane Christmas' What the Psychic Told The Pilgrim.
 We have also watched countless YouTube Videos and online blogs about people's experiences, their reasons for hiking, where they stopped along the way, and how much everything costs.
 Also invaluable to our planning process were various Facebook groups dedicated to the Camino and the positive advice given out by those who had already hiked the route.
 In addition to these materials, the Canadian Company of Pilgrims provided us our pilgrim passports and invaluable information on the pathway.
 We also purchased and plan to follow John Brierley's indispensable text "A Pilgrim's Guide to the Camino de Santiago".
 My guess is that we will follow Brierley's suggested daily stages which are largely dictated by distances (approx 20-25 km per day), food availability, and water sources.

-Uncertain of what type of food we will find along the way, we have packed several dozen packets of Cliff bars, and a container of trail mix , both of which are our staple hiking snacks in Canada.
-In addition we are bringing a smart phone to let us periodically check Google maps along the way and to send out regular Postal postcards to our friends and family.
+Uncertain of what type of food we will find along the way, we have packed several dozen packets of Cliff bars, and a container of trail mix, both of which are our staple hiking snacks in Canada.
+In addition, we are bringing a smartphone to let us periodically check Google Maps along the way and to send out regular Postal postcards to our friends and family.

 ** Post Camino commentary - be sure to check each day to figure out where your water sources are and whether you have the amount of snacks or food you require.
 The majority of sections have regular bars (cafe, restaurant, etc) as well as public fountains or fuente, however there are a few stretches were this is not the case and you need to know in advance.
 Albergue owners are often good sources of information as well and frequently warn pilgrims of the coming day's challenges and sights.